 Each day we wake up, we experience different emotions.
 We might feel happy, sad, angry, or calm.
 We feel these emotions in our body.
 In dance we can use gestures to creatively express our feelings.
 To get started, we will create short movements and gestures to show feelings of happiness, sadness, anger, and peace.

-Teacher will play this video (start at 0:58 mark).
+Teacher will play this video (start at 0:58 mark) and have students dance along with it.
 The teacher can pause the video at various points to clarify and further demonstrate any movements students need help with.